outdreamer/build-a-cure/docs/specific_problem_analysis/ml/chatgpt_queries.md

 		- what are the connections between algorithms/graphs and problems they can solve, like 'what problem types/differences (like the inverse of a problem) can an algorithm/graph solve', and what are the connections between algorithms and graphs like 'what graphs optimize which algorithms', 'what algorithms havent been or cant be replaced by a graph yet', etc

+		- what are optimal rules to generate graphs, like how 'color can be applied to indicate similarities within sets, and should also indicate similarities across sets, applying an embedded similarity in a similarity (applying color as a spectrum variable to match data types)'

 II.
 Queries and Results